-- (j) Indebtedness of any Restricted Subsidiary to finance the day to day operations and working capital requirements of such Restricted Subsidiary, provided, that the aggregate principal amount of all such Indebtedness Incurred by all Restricted Subsidiaries shall not exceed \$5.0 million (or, to the extent not denominated in U.S. dollars, the U.S. Dollar Equivalent thereof) at any time outstanding; - (k) Indebtedness of the Issuer, to the extent the net proceeds thereof are promptly (A) used to purchase Notes tendered in a Change of Control Offer or Excess Proceeds Offer or (B) deposited to defease all of the Notes as described above in "Defeasance or Covenant Defeasance of the Notes"; - (1) Indebtedness of the Issuer or any Restricted Subsidiary under Capitalized Lease Obligations relating to ATM Network Assets that is Incurred in the ordinary course of business and which is secured by the ATM Network Assets subject to such Capitalized Lease Obligations; and - (m) in addition to the items referred to in clauses (a) through (l) above, Indebtedness of the Issuer having an aggregate principal amount not to exceed \$200 million (or, to the extent not denominated in U.S. dollars, the U.S. Dollar Equivalent thereof) at any time outstanding.
+(j) Indebtedness of any Restricted Subsidiary to finance the day to day operations and working capital requirements of such Restricted Subsidiary, provided, that the aggregate principal amount of all such Indebtedness Incurred by all Restricted Subsidiaries shall not exceed \$5.0 million (or, to the extent not denominated in U.S. dollars, the U.S. Dollar Equivalent thereof) at any time outstanding;

+(k) Indebtedness of the Issuer, to the extent the net proceeds thereof are promptly (A) used to purchase Notes tendered in a Change of Control Offer or Excess Proceeds Offer or (B) deposited to defease all of the Notes as described above in "Defeasance or Covenant Defeasance of the Notes";

+(1) Indebtedness of the Issuer or any Restricted Subsidiary under Capitalized Lease Obligations relating to ATM Network Assets that is Incurred in the ordinary course of business and which is secured by the ATM Network Assets subject to such Capitalized Lease Obligations;

+(m) Indebtedness of the Issuer not to exceed, at any one time outstanding, two times (i) the Net Cash Proceeds received by the Issuer after the Issue Date from the issuance and sale of its Capital Stock (other than Redeemable Capital Stock) to a Person that is not a Subsidiary, to the extent such Net Cash Proceeds have not been used pursuant to clause (a)(3)(B), (b)(ii) or (b)(iii) of the "Limitation on Restricted Payments" covenant to make a Restricted Payment; provided that such Indebtedness does not mature prior to the Stated Maturity of the Notes and has an Average Life longer than the Notes; and

+(n) in addition to the items referred to in clauses (a) through (m) above, Indebtedness of the Issuer having an aggregate principal amount not to exceed \$50 million (or, to the extent not denominated in U.S. dollars, the U.S. Dollar Equivalent thereof) at any time outstanding.